South Africa

 Open Banking Model and Current Status

-In 2020, the South African Reserve Bank (SARB) published a set of draft principles for open banking, outlining requirements for banks to share customer data with third-party providers via APIs.
-However, these principles have not yet been transposed into national law, and open banking regulation remains a work in progress.
-Despite the lack of formal regulation, several major banks have embraced open banking practices, launching API marketplaces and partnering with fintechs to deliver innovative products.
+In 2020, the South African Reserve Bank (SARB) introduced draft principles for open banking, detailing guidelines for banks to share customer data with TPPs via APIs.
+However, these principles have yet to be codified into national law, leaving open banking regulation in a developmental stage.
+Despite this, several major banks have proactively adopted open banking practices, establishing API marketplaces and forming partnerships with fintechs to offer innovative products and services.

 Key Stakeholders in the Open Banking Ecosystem